Bryan-0/aws-terraform-scalable-web-app/README.md

 Feel free to modify and adapt it to your needs, this is a purely practice project but it can be refined, enhanced and used in a production environment if needed.

-**Note: The full infra hasn't been done yet, it is still a work in progress.**
+**Note: The private subnet part hasn't been done yet, everything else is functional!**

 ### Dependencies